 A study of older adults showed that a mindfulness-based stress reduction program, consisting of things such as daily meditation, reduces feelings of loneliness, as well as pro-inflammatory gene expression.
 (Source: National Library of Medicine Oct 2012)

 Researchers showed that generating positive emotions directed towards yourself and others through contemplative meditation can improve both your emotional as well as your physical health

 Meditation is potentially one of the most powerful ways to stall the onset of and prevention of Alzheimer’s disease.

-I’ve created a number of meditations for you to enjoy — follow the links for a few moments of peace and empowerment.
+I’ve created two meditations to help you relax and focus on your wellbeing — follow the links for 10 minutes of peace and empowerment.

 There is ample evidence for the beneficial effects of meditation for a number of cognitive domains, including attention, memory, verbal fluency, executive function, processing speed, overall cognitive flexibility as well as conflict monitoring and even creativity (Lutz et al., 2008, 2009; Colzato et al., 2012; Gard et al., 2014; Lippelt et al., 2014; Marciniak et al., 2014; Newberg et al., 2014).